openbaton/docs/docs/nfvo-configuration.md

 nfvo.vim.delete.check.vnfr=true
 ```

 Those properties are needed in case you want to tune a bit the performances of the NFVO.
 When the VNFMs send a message to the NFVO, there is a pool of threads able to process these messages in parallel.
-These parameters allows you to change the pool configuration, for more details please check the [spring documentation regarding thread pool executor][spring-doc-thread-pool].
+These parameters allow you to change the pool configuration.
+For more details please check the [spring documentation regarding thread pool executor][spring-doc-thread-pool].

 ```properties
 # Thread pool executor configuration